bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

 and its associated data, such as blood data.
 In addition, the extension is in accordance with the guidelines for reporting and sharing brain PET data (Knudsen et al. 2020, [1]).

+*Shared MRI data along with PET:*
-If you want to share structural magnetic resonance (MR) images with your PET data, please distribute them according to the original BIDS specification (https://bids-specification.readthedocs.io/en/stable).
+To share structural magnetic resonance (MR) images with your PET data, please distribute them according to the original BIDS specification (https://bids-specification.readthedocs.io/en/stable).
 Please pay specific attention to the format the MR images are in,